skarllot/zbxlld/docs/keys/drive.md

 ﻿# Drive

-Returns a list of machine drives in JSON format.
+The key `drive.discovery` returns a list of machine drives in JSON format.

 ## Filters